lucious-li/MERN_blogging_website/README.md

 ✅ Recent notification highlight separating them from old notifications.
 ✅ Edit profile option to update social links, bio and username
 ✅ Also user can change login password from settings.
 ✅ Its mobile responsive with modern design + fade in animation on pages.
-And much more.
 ✅ dark mode
+✅ reset password